What battery life to expect from an outdoor smartphone?

 For the longest expeditions, Crosscall offers the X-POWER: an ultra-durable external battery with IP68 certified waterproofing, capable of doubling your smartphone’s battery life.
 Drops, rain, dust: the X-POWER is designed to withstand as much as your phone.

-All Crosscall smartphones are also equipped with proprietary X-LINK connectivity, which ensures 98% energy transfer efficiency — meaning almost no loss between the charging source and your battery.
+All Crosscall smartphones are also equipped with the proprietary X-LINK connection, which ensures energy transfer at 98% efficiency — meaning almost no loss between the charging source and your battery.

 Our selection of accessories for Outdoor Smartphones